By Andrea M. Darcy

 (already tried mindfulness but struggled to keep it up?
 Read our guide to making mindfulness easier).

 A good way to use action against perfectionism is to just go ahead and do something badly.
 For example, if you have never done art in your life, buy some paints and a canvas and set aside half a Saturday to do the worst painting this side of the Eastern hemisphere.
 Nobody else has to see it.
 Or write a really bad poem, create a ridiculous modern dance routine, or build a shelf.
 Anything you know you will be terrible at.

 It’s smarter than it sounds.
 Trying something that you aren’t good at helps challenge and reprogram your core belief that if you aren’t perfect life will go wrong (for more on this see suggestion number three, below).

-That said, don’t expect your mind not to revolt and try to stop you reprogramming it by making you feel panicky, or by telling you a million different reasons to not try this thing you are not good at.
+That said, don’t expect your mind not to revolt and try to stop you reprogramming it by making you feel panicky.
+Or by telling you a million different reasons to not try this thing you are not good at.
 Do it anyway.
-If necessary, rope a friend in to try your chosen task with you (as long as they are not good, either, or that will trigger your competitive perfectionist side).
+If necessary, rope a friend in to try your chosen task with you (as long as they are not good at it, either, or that will trigger your competitive perfectionist side).

 This one is an action that uses perfectionism instead of fights against it – with a twist.
 It’s all about recording the things you are trying to be infallible at, or are asking others to do perfectly.
 Keep a list, writing every little thing down, even if it’s just that you caught yourself trying to brush your teeth perfectly.
 Notice when you expect your children to make their beds perfectly, or your partner to listen to you go on about your day perfectly.